The Brancatelli File for 2004

 January 22: The Value of Miles and Points Right Now

 Now that we've all figured out whether we've made elite status in our preferred airline and hotel programs for 2004, we can turn our attention to the really important question of the moment: What the hell is the value of our miles and points right now?
-I've got some thoughts on how US Airways' financial distress will impact Dividend Miles; the relative value of American Express Rewards and Diners Club ClubRewards; whether you should be cashing points for miles or merchandise; and how the decline of the U.S. dollar should influence the use of your frequent-stay points.
+I've got thoughts on how US Airways' financial distress will impact Dividend Miles; the relative value of American Express Rewards and Diners Club ClubRewards; whether you should be cashing points for miles or merchandise; and how the decline of the U.S. dollar should influence the use of your frequent-stay points.

 January 15: Tin Stars in the Skies